 Anger is a natural emotion.
 Everyone gets angry at some point in their lives.
 When you hear the word anger, you most likely picture someone hitting something or screaming at another person.
 What is important to remember, though, is that anger is a feeling; not a behavior.
-We control our behavior, so ultimately; it is our choice regarding how we react to anger.
-We probably all know someone who never appears to be angry or grumpy.
+We control our behavior, so ultimately, it is our choice as to how we react to anger.
+We probably all know someone who never appears to get angry or grumpy.
 They are not superhuman but rather, have learned effective anger management skills.

 Where Does Anger Come From?

 Like all personal characteristics, there is a nature-nurture interaction that fuels expressions of anger.
 From birth, certain individuals are noted to have a difficult temperament and low frustration tolerance.
 It could be argued that these people are hard-wired to respond to anger aggressively.
 After all, when we as human beings experience a threat, it is our instinct to instill our fight or flight response.